 The Gap:

 While 71% of ISVs say they’re co-selling, only 32% have proactive, structured cadences in place with hyperscaler reps.
 That means most engagements are ad hoc — driven by urgent deals rather than coordinated strategy.
-Without predictable rhythm, field engagement becomes luck, not leverage.
+Without a predictable rhythm, field engagement becomes luck, not leverage.

 The Fix: